 Total Energy Consumption

-In 2018, energy consumption was dominated by biomass, which represented 66% of the total energy consumption, followed by oil with 30% and hydroelectricity and power imports with 4%.
+Energy consumption is still dominated by biomass, which represented 65% of the total energy consumption in 2019 despite a declining share (73% in 2010).
+It is followed by oil with 32% and hydroelectricity and power imports with 2%.

 Interactive Chart Mali Total Energy Consumption

 All the oil products consumed in the country are imported, mainly from Senegal, Ivory Coast, and Niger.

 Interactive Chart Mali Crude Oil Production

 AER ("Agence des Energies Renouvelables") is the national agency in charge of renewables.

 ANADEB, National Agency for the Development of Biofuels, coordinates the policies and actions for the promotion of biofuels.